• Skip to primary navigation

 Cheesy Mashed Potato Croquette by Noshing With The Nolands

 These are a little persnickety I will admit.
 Not for the faint of heart.
-You have to have leftover mashed potatoes or potatoes that are well chilled.
-They will turn out different depending on your mashed potatoes.
-Mine were very light and fluffy and they did have sour cream in them like when you have made a make ahead mashed potato casserole.
+You have to have leftover mashed potatoes or potatoes that are well-chilled.
+They will turn out differently depending on your mashed potatoes.

 You want your oil hot of course but not too hot that the outside will burn and the cheese won’t melt in the middle.
 I wouldn’t go right into serving them for a dinner party if I had never made them before.
-I made a batch and they turned out great.
-Ken made a batch later in the night and had difficulty with getting them just right.
-Like I said they are persnickety but so worth it once you perfect the right technique.

-To help you form them I use wax paper.
+To help you form them, I use wax paper.

 Cheesy Mashed Potato Croquettes by Noshing With The Nolands

-Place oblong mounds of mashed potato and shape to 4-4 1/2″ long on wax paper, place a strip of cheese that is 2 1/2″ long by 1/2″ into the center.
 Using the wax paper roll up and make sure the potato is covering all the cheese evenly.
 You could add a little flour to your mashed potatoes to make a dough but I just used straight mashed.

 cheesy-mashed-potato-croquette-custom-2

 For leftover recipes, you can be completely specific or go with how much you have on hand.
-If I give you a recipe for 3 cups of mashed potatoes and you have 4 then what do you do with the extra cup.
+If I give you a recipe for 3 cups of mashed potatoes and you have 4 then what do you do with the extra cup?
 This way you can make as many as you want.
 Simple right?

 They are crispy and salty on the outside and so creamy and cheesy on the inside, a real treat.

-Cheesy Mashed Potato Croquettes #SundaySupper
+Cheesy Mashed Potato Croquettes

 Turn leftover mashed potatoes into a dreamy cheesy treat!!

-Recipe type: Side Dish
+Course Side Dish

-Cuisine: American
+Cuisine American

 Ingredients

-• Mashed potatoes, with added flour if needed, 2 Tbsp. for 3-4 cups mashed
+• Mashed potatoes with added flour if needed, 2 Tbsp. for 3-4 cups mashed

-• Cheddar cheese cut into 2½ by ½" pieces
+• Cheddar cheese cut into 2 1/2 by 1/2″ pieces

-• Eggs, beaten
+• Eggs beaten

 • Panko bread crumbs